candidgiggles/kmitchellphoto.github.io/event-photography/index.md

 Digital File Collection

-> _"We received Lauren's "Sweet 16" memory book today and the first word that comes to mind is breathless!
+> We received Lauren's "Sweet 16" memory book today and the first word that comes to mind is breathless!
 She loves it!
-You captured every intricate object which will allow us to forever relive the magical moments made on that very special night."- Lori J., Olympia Fields, IL_
+You captured every intricate object which will allow us to forever relive the magical moments made on that very special night."- Lori J., Olympia Fields, IL